 Now, every time I get my butt out of my chair to move around, however short or long, I tell myself this and I feel all accomplished.
 Every step you take will get you stronger and better able to function in daily life.

-Growing up in the Netherlands, we didn’t have much snow, the winter tended to be GREY.
+Growing up in the Netherlands, we didn’t have much snow, the winter just was GREY.
 No sun, lots of fog and rain, and did I mention grey?
 So when I moved to New England many years ago, I was happily surprised how sunny winter days here often are.

 Nothing is better than hiking in the winter and the only sounds are the crackling of the snow and the occasional distant bird.
 No phones, no traffic, no worries, just you and nature.